cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 \
 Another main unmet criteria is about spamming requests, although me and my stakeholders tested rapid spamming requests and none of us have successfully caused any issues.
 There might be someone with quicker speed in doing these.
 Therefore, to prevent this, I can make an algorithm to track how often requests are being made and stop them in making too many requests in a short period of time.
 === Robustness Test
 In later on iterations, I tried to break my own code by inputting invalid data into the input boxes and different unexpected inputs.
-I have also invited my stakeholders to try break the simulator while trying it out.
+I have also invited my stakeholders to try break the simulator while trying it out (penetration testing).
 This can help be raise possible unexpected inputs values so that I can fix them as soon as possible.
 For example, when Jeremy tried to break my simulator by adding users with very long usernames, my simulator crashed.
 This is quickly fixed and when he tried it again in Iteration 4, he did not succeed to break my simulator.
 I have tested that the blockchain simulator works on every chromium based browsers mentioned in the Analysis section.
 === Maintenance
 Currently, my teacher Mr Gordon is hosting the website on https://ivan-nea.2024.compsci.me/.
 All the code has been pushed to a repository on GitHub and the webpage changes automatically when I push the code to the repository within a few seconds.
 Therefore, if Mr Gordon stops hosting the website, me or other developers with the repository will be able to host it on a different web server.
 This makes sure that the simulator is sustainable and can be used by future learners.\
 #pagebreak()